hira-edu/ai-swarm/docs/coordinator_api.md

 Notes
 - This MVP pairs with src/coordination/api.py which provides an in‑process stub backing store and helpers.
 - Future: OpenAPI spec, async execution, durable store, and pagination for job listings.
+ - See `docs/openapi.yaml` for a minimal OpenAPI definition of the endpoints.

 Error Schema and Status Codes
 - Standard error shape for error responses: